 9. Prepare your device

-You could easily include this tip into point 9, but it is vital when using Smartphones to look at your device as it is easily taken for granted.
+It is vital when using Smartphones to look at your device as it is easily taken for granted.
 Your camera app will use more power and it is essential that you fully charge your phone, you could invest in a power bank so you have additional battery life should you need it.
 Another tip is to use Airplane Mode, this will prevent any notifications distracting you and preserve the battery a little longer.
 Make sure you have enough storage space on your device before you capture any footage and remember the highest resolution video will take up more memory.
 I recommend frequently reviewing your storage, removing old video clips or backing up on other devices or on the cloud.
 One last tip for your device is to clean the lens.
 As our phones are used all day it is easy for the camera to pick up dirt and anything on the lens will reduce the quality of your images.

 10. Shoot for the edit